ahmedelsewailky/estateX/README.md

 # eStateX

-estatex is a free to use Bootstrap template.
-This template uses the fifth version of the Bootstrap framework along with a variety of powerful jQuery plugins and tools that add interactive features to the design.
+estatex is a free Bootstrap template for real estate company.
+This template uses Bootstrap 5 along with a variety of powerful jQuery plugins and tools that add interactive features to the design.

 ## Template Demo